-- Intensely engage community stakeholders to lead the process in co-creating solutions. - Plan for multiple meetings where stakeholders strategize in specific areas. - Work with the community to determine how to structure the climate adaptation plan. - Use an equity lens to prioritize and evaluate strategies. - Be sure to include strategies that deliver the most co-benefits for vulnerable communities, strategies that address the most egregious harms to the most vulnerable, and strategies that greatly reduce greenhouse gas emissions. - Understand and expect that community decision making takes a long time! - Remember that a sense of urgency is a key characteristic of White supremacy culture.
+- 8.1 Intensely engage community stakeholders to lead the process in co-creating solutions. - 8.2 Plan for multiple meetings where stakeholders strategize in specific areas. - 8.3 Work with the community to determine how to structure the climate adaptation plan Conduct a community impact assessment. - 8.4 Use an equity lens to prioritize and evaluate strategies. - Be sure to include strategies that deliver the most co-benefits for vulnerable communities, strategies that address the most egregious harms to the most vulnerable, and strategies that greatly reduce greenhouse gas emissions. - 8.5 Understand and expect that community decision making takes a long time! - 8.6 Remember that a sense of urgency is a key characteristic of White supremacy culture.